tmrmn/Hei/PITCHME.md

 ---?image=assets/img/4.jpg

-@snap[midpoint span-100 bg-skyblue]
+@snap[midpoint span-100 bg-white]
-@color[blue](Participatory Modeling) aims at facilitating on-side collaborative learning processes by which participants’ implicit mental models of a complex system like a city are made explicit and further integrated in codesigned computer simulations.
+@color[skyblue](Participatory Modeling) aims at facilitating on-side collaborative learning processes by which participants’ implicit mental models of a complex system like a city are made explicit and further integrated in codesigned computer simulations.
 Ideally, these simulations represent a base of knowledge, assumptions and perceptions that allow participants to assess and discuss potential impacts of envisaged planning actions through visualization.
 @snapend

 ---?image=assets/img/4.jpg